Usage

 Otherwise, it opens the first file it can find.

-To preferentially select a different file type,
+To indicate a preference for a different file type,

 use the -f flag: